itzadnantech/pdf_test/README.md

 ## Priority Requirements

 - need to be auto swipe after one minutes
-- need to be change swipe direction Left to Right for arabic
+- need to be change swipe direction Right To Left for arabic